Effect-TS/effect/packages/schema/README.md

 S.compose(S.Union(S.Null, S.String), S.NumberFromString, { strict: false })
 ```

-## InstanceOf
+## instanceOf

-In the following section, we demonstrate how to use the `InstanceOf` combinator to create a `Schema` for a class instance.
+In the following section, we demonstrate how to use the `instanceOf` combinator to create a `Schema` for a class instance.

 ```ts
 import * as S from "@effect/schema/Schema"